MajorZiploc/tooling_notes/code_challenges/notes.md

 regex:
   consider. greedy vs non-greedy matching
-    usually used to match the 'rest'
+    usually used to match the 'rest' positive look ahead assertion to check if a pattern is contained in the string can be useful to simplify a regex. where you have a general pattern and then extra checks to see if the string contains something
+    ex: does the string contain a digit? where the string containes _'s and s's (or the general pattern) ^(?=.*\d)[_s]*$

 while loop:
   typical to have to repeat a step after a while loop is done